For more information contact:

 - Compare University records with the inventory listing provided by the responsible federal agency.

 - Note the current utilization status of each item on the listing.
-If there are changes in utilization follow procedures listed below.
+If there are changes in utilization follow procedures listed under Changes in Utilization.

 All property acquired through the excess property program must be properly maintained using the manufacturer’s suggested maintenance procedures.